rmkrupp/cards/planning/rules.md

 Play-energy combines from all sources and is equal for all players.

-If play-energy decreases and a card no longer has its minimum play-energy, it cannot use any abilities (the effect of ongoing spells stop, triggers cannot be triggered, and other activated abilities cannot be used) but a character card can still attack, defend, move, turn face up, or switch modes.
+If play-energy decreases and a card no longer has its minimum play-energy, it cannot use any abilities (the effect of ongoing effects stop, triggers cannot be triggered, and other activated abilities cannot be used) but a character card can still attack, defend, move, turn face up, or switch modes.